 Why cyber security matters for law firms

 Years ago, cyber attacks were simplistic, infrequent, and rarely front-page news.
 For the most part, cyber criminals were acting alone, hacking into systems for fun or notoriety.

 But they’ve quickly evolved.
 Since the DLA Piper breach in 2017, there has been a steady stream of similar attacks.
 Last year alone, we saw breaches at several well-known practices, including Seyfarth Shaw and Fragomen, Del Rey, Bernsen & Loewy.

 Attackers have become organized, with more skill and speed than ever.
-It’s no longer just the Fortune 500 companies at risk, it’s everyone — including law offices like yours.
+It’s no longer just Fortune 500 companies at risk, it’s everyone—including law offices like yours.

 It’s important to clients